A guide to contested Wills and inheritance disputes

 If you contributed towards a property owned by the deceased, you might be entitled to a share of that too.
-If so you, may be able to make a claim.
-See our section on Disputes over rights to land and property.
+If so you may be able to make a claim.
+Contact us today or see our section on Disputes over rights to land and property.

-A: Generally you won’t have to go to court.
+Generally, you won’t have to go to court.
 We focus on negotiation and mediation to hopefully settle matters long before they have to go to trial.
-Negotiation is a quicker and more cost effective way to deal with disputes.
+Negotiation is a quicker and more cost-effective way to deal with disputes.

 - Funding the costs yourself